 The Weston A. Price Foundation offers more detailed suggestions for diet during pregnancy and nursing, and I follow many of their guidelines, though I don’t include the grains in any form and am not always able to consume that much raw dairy.
-Always check with your own doctor of midwife to find out the best diet for you during pregnancy, but from their website:
+Always check with your own doctor or midwife to find out the best diet for you during pregnancy.

 “Fermented Cod Liver Oil to supply 20,000 IU vitamin A and 2000 IU vitamin D per day